3 Ways to Boost Your Next Fundraising Campaign

 Let’s face it: fundraising campaigns are expensive.
 Screening focuses your prospect research by helping you segment and pinpoint your best prospects.
 If your research is focused, you will spend less time and fewer resources on prospects that simply aren’t going to deliver what you need.

 Check out our recent blog post on choosing the right screening solution.
 If you are an iWave client and wondering where to start, remember that screening credits are included in your iWave subscription.
-Read this post to find out how to make the most of your subscription.

 Think back to a great Apra presentation you saw, or an insightful personal development book.
 Maybe it was an inspiring social media video.
 What made those experiences so memorable?
 How did they make you want to get up and make a positive change?
 If nothing else, it was the call-to-action.